uptake/uptasticsearch/CONTRIBUTING.md

 ## Testing Strategy <a name="testing"></a>

-### Travis CI <a name="travis"></a>
+### GitHub Actions <a name="gha"></a>

-This project uses [Travis CI](https://travis-ci.org/help) to run a variety of tests on every build.
+This project uses [GitHub Actions](https://github.com/features/actions) to run a variety of tests on every build.

-Each Travis build actually runs many sub-builds.
+Each build actually runs many sub-builds.
 Those sub-builds run once for each combination of:

 * programming language
 * Elasticsearch version